 In retrospect, Burke’s hasty inquiry appears to be very far from conclusive, and survivors found the whole proceeding appallingly lax.
-While major newspapers tended to accept the tragedy as an “accident,” the families of victims led outraged campaigns insisting that somebody or something (they never said who or what) had to be at fault.
+While major newspapers tended to accept the tragedy as an “accident,” the families of victims led outraged campaigns insisting that somebody or something (they were never certain who or what) had to be at fault.
 A group of 100 bereaved parents, demanding a more thorough investigation, swore to seek satisfaction from the state legislature and even the President.
-At their meeting to protest and plan for action, The Plain Dealer saw many “foreign women with sad faces,” sharing their sorrow in “broken German.”
+At a meeting of survivors to protest and plan for action, the Plain Dealer saw many “foreign women with sad faces,” sharing their sorrow in “broken German.”
 Another report described “mothers and fathers, with choking voices, [retelling] in four languages the story of the disaster.”
 One father captured the burning helplessness of the parents’ shared loss: “The school board is not to blame, they tell us.
 The janitor is not to blame, the inspectors are not to blame.
 In the name of high heaven, who is to blame for the slaughter of our 175 children?”

 He would never get an answer.
 A historical marker placed at the site in 2003 memorializes the fire as a tragedy of “unknown origin.”